17 May, 2017

 Dr Tonilee (Chiropractor) is a certified in Sports Chiropractic (ICSSP) and a pre-natal and post-natal Pilates instructor.

 Our scientific understanding of the body continues to grow every day.
 In fact, in 2017, a new muscle was discovered in the thigh!
 As such, we regularly attend conferences to provide the most up-to-date patient care.

-This year Dr Cassie (Chiropractor) is completing training to become a Sensitive Sleep Consultant, Dr Anthony (Chiropractor) Paediatric Chiropractic and Dr Tonilee (Chiropractor) Functional Neuro-Orthopaedic Rehabilitation.
+This year Dr Cassie (Chiropractor) is completing training to become a Sensitive Sleep Consultant, Dr Rabiah (Chiropractor) personal training and Dr Tonilee (Chiropractor) Functional Neuro-Orthopaedic Rehabilitation.